-Better Blended Learning: Quick Tips for Teaching Students In and Out of the Classroom
+Better Blended Learning: Quick Tips for Teaching Students

 Flipped.
 Blended.
 Hybrid.
 Concurrent.
 There’s no shortage of terms describing the current teaching landscape.
 But what do they actually look like?
 How do we ensure engagement when we’re not all in one place?
 How do we maintain connections?
 We welcomed a stellar panel of educators on March 11 for Modern Instructional Strategies for the Toggled Term, the second in our latest webinar series.
 Here, we’ve culled our top four takeaways from panelists Becky Colling (Santa Clarita, CA), Dr. Hugo Sierra (Fontana, CA), Stephanie Rothstein (Los Gatos, CA) and moderator Dr. Matt Rhoads (San Diego, CA).